The Basic Guide to Inheriting a House with a Mortgage

 The Garn-St. Germain Depository Institutions Act of 1982 includes a due-on-sale clause which allows lenders to call for the entirety of the mortgage due before changing hands.
 Depending on the amount in the mortgage, you may be able to cover this expense.

 For many, selling the newly inherited property may turn out to be the best decision.
 If you can’t afford a new mortgage payment, don’t want to move in and aren’t interested in being a landlord, selling the home may be the quickest and easiest way out.
 Plus, you’ll make some money in the process.

 It’s worth noting that if the inherited home is sold within one year after the death of the former owner, then you may not have to pay any capital gains tax.

 Note that even if you’re looking to sell the home, you may not need to make any changes yourself, even structurally.
 If you need a solution to sell the home fast and in the condition that it currently stands in today, there are options.

 Contact us today to get a quote and consultation on your newly inherited home, should you decide to sell it.
-We’ll give you an all-cash offer and a quick close to ensure your inheritance doesn’t empty your wallet.
+We’ll give you an all-cash offer and a quick close to ensure your inheritance doesn’t empty your bank account.